 Well, I’ll give you an example from my current employer.
 We’re only hiring one English teacher this semester and so instead of advertising and getting hundreds of applicants and dealing with that annoyance, they’re just choosing from amongst the resumes they have on hand, mostly sent in through friends of current teachers.

 If you had access to Profs Abroad, you could have found the job ad from last semester from my university, sent in your resume around the beginning of October when universities in Korea are beginning to contemplate their hiring moves, and gotten your resume into the mix.
 It’s obviously not a guarantee of a job, but it’s better to have a chance than none at all.

 The other way you can use this is when doing research.
 Want to see what schools in Tokyo are paying these days?
 You can find it.
 Want to see the contact information for schools in Busan?
 It’s easy to get.

 See the first point.
-You won’t have to wade through tons of job ads for things that are not universities.
+You won’t have to wade through tons of job ads for things that are not universities (for example hagwons in Korea, or public school jobs).
 The other way this will save you time is that you won’t have to spend time cruising 10 different sites daily looking for jobs.
 There are also some universities that only post on their school’s website.
 It’s killer to try to find these ones yourself.
 Trust me.
 I’ve done it before.
 It was an epic time-suck.